ClinicalTrials.Veeva

 About

 Patients with metastatic breast cancer may respond well to treatment and metastases can remain stable for several years.
 Despite personalised medicine being increasingly used for diagnosis and treatment, follow-up still include radiological response evaluation every 3-4 months, which renders a significant number of 'unnecessary' exams for patients with long-term stable disease.
 Increasing evidence indicates that tumour markers such as circulating tumour DNA (ctDNA), thymidine kinase 1 (TK1) and cancer antigen 15-3 (CA15-3) may be useful for disease monitoring in the metastatic setting.
 However, algorithms that accurately define the time-points at which imaging can be foregone or reinstituted when progression is forecast, have not been developed.
 This study will measure ctDNA, TK1 and CA15-3 at all imaging time-points.
-The primary aim is to develop an algorithm based on these biomarkers, alone or in combination, that with sufficient specificity and sensitivity can advise whether a scan can be safely admitted at a specific time-point, for patients with MBC receiving first line therapy with AI plus cyclin dependent kinase 4/6 inhibitor (CDK4/6i).
+The primary aim is to develop an algorithm based on these biomarkers, alone or in combination, that with sufficient specificity and sensitivity can advise whether a scan can be safely omitted at a specific time-point, for patients with MBC receiving first line therapy with AI plus cyclin dependent kinase 4/6 inhibitor (CDK4/6i).
 Additional samples will be stored such that novel biomarkers can also be tested in future.
 The cost-effectiveness of using the devised biomarker protocol will be evaluated.

 Full description